 While the flower is beautiful on the tree, they drop from the branches about eight weeks after they bloom and carpet the ground with color.

 In late summer, the warm and shallow waters of San Diego provide the perfect spot for leopard sharks to relax and prepare for the arrival of their babies.
 Leopard sharks are unique in that they are one of the few shark species that give live birth to their young, as opposed to most others that lay eggs.

 It’s a surprising sight to see sharks in shallow water, but people come from all around to view this seasonal phenomenon.
 Brave souls even enjoy snorkeling in the shallow water at La Jolla Shores over the top of these docile sharks.

 In summer, people will typically see an increase in tarantulas roaming around—not only on trails and rural areas but even in metropolitan areas and neighborhoods.

+No need to fear though.
 This behavior aligns with the tarantulas’ mating season.
-They are simply meandering around in hopes of finding a female.
+Males are simply meandering around in hopes of finding a female.